The older I get, the more meaning I find in the mundane aspects of my life.

 Rather than talk about the Georgics, I have decided to reproduce a passage from the end of Book II:

-Ye sacred muses! with whose beauty fired,
+Ye sacred muses! with whose beauty fired,&c.
+Spring is coming, and I am called to distant meadows.

 My soul is ravished, and my brain inspired--